 Falling asleep during meditation is a very common occurrence and if it happens to you once a while you needn’t be too concerned.
 When we are learning to meditate we are looking for a balance between focus and relaxation and, in that process of learning, it’s inevitable that from time to time we’ll drift a little too far in either direction, sometimes feeling too tense and at other times falling asleep.
-Learning how to apply just the right amount of effort is a very subtle thing and requires practice.
-And of course every day is different, so this process of learning is ongoing.
+Learning how to apply the right amount of effort is a very subtle thing and requires practice.
+And of course every day will be different, so this process of learning is ongoing.
 There are however a number of things we can do to make it less likely to occur.

 Here are a few practical tips for staying alert: